developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Schema UI Revision

-Allows an EMM solution or other tool that is consuming the OemConfig Schema to determine the UI Revision of the Schema being used.
+Allows an EMM solution or other tool consuming the OemConfig Schema to determine the UI Revision of the Schema being used.

 The UI Revision is expressed in the form of a simple integer value (i.e. "3").
 * The value changes when there are changes to the Schema do not affect the Managed Configurations supported by OemConfig, but affect only the UI that might be generated based on that Schema.